 All of the students have an appointed case manager who are teachers working within Special Education Services and are the appointed person to oversee the progress of the Individual Educational Plans and Individual Support Plans designed to meet the needs of each student.
 Their role is to liaise with parents, the student, staff members and any other support personnel to discuss management strategies and goals for the students they are allocated.

 The aim of learning support services is to optimise the learning of students who have not yet achieved the necessary skills required for ongoing learning in a high school environment and therefore have difficulties accessing the core curriculum.
 The nature of their learning difficulty is taken into consideration where teachers and support personnel work together to provide strategies to assist them to access the curriculum.

 Our main objective is to give students every opportunity to achieve functional literacy and numeracy skills, which will lead to further opportunities in educational institutions or employment.
-Educational support levels are determined at the beginning of year 7 when students are tested on their literacy and numeracy skills and after liaising with primary school learning support staff.
+Educational support levels are determined during Year 6 enrolment interviews, and at the beginning of Year 7 when students are tested (as needed) on their literacy and numeracy skills.